 Possession of the site will be given immediately upon the issue of letter accepting the tender unless otherwise stated.
 The works are to commence forthwith and the time of completion is to be calculated from the date of commencement.
 The tenderer in submitting his tender shall be deemed to have included for commencing any necessary works on site immediately.
-The Sub-Contractor shall be required to phase his work in accordance with the Main
+The Sub Contractor shall be required to phase his work in accordance with the Main

-Contractor's programme.
+The Sub-Contractor shall be required to phase his work in accordance with the Main Contractor's programme.
 The programme is to be agreed with the project Architect / Engineer.